-The average employee changes jobs on average about 12 times in his or her life, with nearly half of those being between the ages of 18 to 24 (Source:n The Balance).
+The average employee changes jobs about 12 times over their lifetime, with nearly half of those occurring between the ages of 18 and 24 (Source: The Balance).
 The era of lifelong careers has faded.
-With more baby boomers leaving and more millennials arriving into the job market over then next decade, we can expect to see even more of this and the growing need for staffing solutions, unlessn employers act and learn how to motivate employees to stay.
+With more baby boomers retiring and more millennials entering the job market over the next decade, we can expect to see even more of this—along with a growing need for staffing solutions—unless employers act and learn how to motivate employees to stay.

 Can you identify with these four reasons why people leave their employment?